 In this pumpkin cake - I used a sphere cake too!
-But I made it simple no dowel and not support because I made it in winter!!
-But you will get to see some of the process in this video on how to make the pumpkin cake video tutorial
+But I made it simple with no dowel and no support.
+Because I made it in winter.
+You can see some of the process in this video on how to make the pumpkin cake video tutorial.

 I must admit I have learned a lot the hard way.
 Since everybody shows you a perfect sphere but no one tells you the little details that are required to make that perfect sphere cake.
 Small things that you learn only by doing it yourself.
-I have in my small career as a cake artist learned so much on these cakes.
+I have in my short career as a cake artist learned so much about these cakes.
 I hope that this post will help you with your next sphere cake.
-Feel free to ask any questions in the comments below and I will be happy to answer them for you.
+Feel free to ask me any question via the comments below and I will be happy to answer them for you.

 Don't forget to check out my Sphere Cake Recipes - Vanilla Sphere Cake Recipe as well as Chocolate Sphere Cake Recipe.

 Save this tutorial for later.
 You can find a collection of my recipes and tutorials here on Pinterest

 Are you new to cake decorating?
 Learn Cake Decorating from basic to advance at your own pace.
 Click here for my Tutorial Index to see a list of tutorials